sir-lab/forecasting-challenge/README.md

 ## Downloading the Data

-Download the dataset from [this link](https://sir-dataset.obs.cn-east-3.myhuaweicloud.com/datasets/cold_start_dataset/benchmarking_preview/data.7z), unzip it, and place `data.csv` in the `data` folder.
+Download the dataset from [this link](https://sir-dataset.obs.cn-east-3.myhuaweicloud.com/datasets/cold_start_dataset/benchmarking_preview/data.7z), extract it, and place `data.csv` in the `data` folder.

 This is a cleaned version of the data used in our 2025 data release.
 Should you find it helpful to train on more data, you can download from our [2023](https://github.com/sir-lab/data-release/blob/main/README_data_release_2023.md) and [2025](https://github.com/sir-lab/data-release/blob/main/README_data_release_2025.md) data releases.